-Critical speed bands are defined in the Configure mode on the Start Settings page (see Volume 3).
-All critical speed band settings must be set between the idle speed and the minimum governor speed settings.
+Critical speed bands are defined in the Program mode on the Start Settings page (see Volume 3).
+All critical speed band settings must be set between the idle speed and the minimum governor Speed Setpoint settings.
 A configuration error will occur if an idle setpoint is programmed within a critical speed band.
-The rate in which the speed setpoint moves through a critical speed band is set by the critical speed rate setting.
+The rate in which the Speed Setpoint moves through a critical speed band is set by the critical speed rate setting.
 The critical speed rate setting should be set no higher than the turbine's rated maximum acceleration rate.